 Its glow warmed clumps of frosty grass and splashed warm yellows onto dreary fence posts.

-The nearby town was blocked off by the fog and, in the fleeting quietude before a noisy world sprang to life, my wanderings disturbed a white horse.
+The nearby town was blocked off by the fog and, in the fleeting quietude, before a noisy world sprang to life, my wanderings disturbed a white horse.

 Curious at my unexpected presence, the horse slowly emerged from the misty gloom of a tree-lined hedgerow; the low sun catching the animal in a warm glow.

-A dreamy scene, he stood amid the amber-flecked rushes as proud as its winged mythological ancestor.
+In a dreamy scene, he stood amid the amber-flecked rushes as proud as its winged mythological ancestor.